OstrowskiDev/old-school-youtube/README.md

 ## Overview

-This repository holds Old School YouTube Firefox extension files.
+This repository holds Old School YouTube Firefox/Chrome extension files.

-This Firefox extension aims to hide non video content from YouTube's main page.
+This extension aims to hide non video content from YouTube's pages.
 Focusing mainly on Shorts Section and other content that normally can only be disabled temporarily.
-Thus giving back to the users ability to decide what content they want to see on YouTube's main page.
+Thus giving back to the users ability to decide what content they want to see on YouTube.

-Extension focuses on YouTube's main page experience.
-Currently no changes were made to YouTube's sub-pages.
-Although one is planned (see below).
-You will be able to view shorts on their dedicated page, channel pages, and so on.

 ## Requirements

-- Mozilla Firefox browser
+- Mozilla Firefox or Chrome browser

 ## Downloads